 - Do not store it or any other medicine in the bathroom or near a sink.

 - Do not leave it on a window sill or in the car on hot or cold days.
 Heat, cold and dampness can destroy some medicines.

-- Keep Agrylin Capsules where children cannot reach it.
+- Keep AGRYLIN where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

 Ask your pharmacist what to do with any unused medicine.

-Agrylin Capsules 0.5 mg are white, opaque capsules.
-They are marked with "S 063" in black ink.
+AGRYLIN 0.5 mg are white, opaque capsules, containing white powder.
+They are marked with Shire logo "S" on the cap and "063" on the body in black ink.

-Each Agrylin Capsule contains 0.5 mg of the active ingredient, Anagrelide Hydrochloride.
+Each AGRYLIN capsules contains 0.5 mg of the active ingredient, anagrelide hydrochloride.